 A Compelling Alternative to Calvinism?
+You Decide!

 “What shall a Christian do who is convinced of certain central tenets of Calvinism but not its corollaries?
 Specifically, what if I am convinced that God elects individuals to salvation but I am also compelled by the evidence of Scripture to reject the notion that Christ died only for the elect?
 What if I am also convinced that the Calvinist doctrine of irresistible grace – that God gives saving grace only to the elect while withholding it from others – has little or no biblical foundation?”